 ● Gain a first customer reference and increase your reputation when approaching other potential customers.

-InnoBuyer brings together procurers and innovation suppliers (notably EIC supported SMEs) to jointly co-create solutions to a common challenge proposed by the procurer, while also facilitating the procurer adoption and the innovation supplier commercialization of the solution.
+InnoBuyer brings together procurers and innovation suppliers (notably EIC supported SMEs) to jointly co-create solutions to a challenge proposed by the procurer, while also facilitating the procurer adoption and the innovation supplier commercialization of the solution.

 ● Action #1: Identification of challenges